scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

 ------------------------------------------------

-A set of x-amz-grant-permission headers is available for explicitly granting individualized bucket access permissions to specific Zenko accounts or groups.
-Each of these headers maps to specific permissions the Zenko supports in an ACL.
+A set of x-amz-grant-permission headers is available for explicitly granting individualized bucket access permissions to specific XDM   accounts or groups.
+Each of these headers maps to specific permissions the XDM
+supports in an ACL.

 .. note::